Non-emergency ambulance transport (what people mean vs what to book)

 - Usually no. It is non-emergency medical transport with stretcher capability.
 Laws and scopes differ by state.

-- Ads favor EMS brands.
-Filter for scheduled non-emergency providers and read vehicle class carefully.
+- Emergency ambulance companies are often listed first.
+Look specifically for scheduled non-emergency providers and read vehicle class carefully.

 Related guides